Toilet Gurgling or Bubbling? Here’s What to Do

 We earn a commission if you purchase at no additional cost to you.

-Your first reaction to a toilet bubbling might be to phone a professional plumber immediately to come over and have a look.
-However, there are some things that you can do first.
-A plumber will cost you money, which you could have saved by following some easy-to-follow DIY methods to remove clogs from your plumbing system.
+When your toilet starts bubbling, you should call a plumber immediately.
+There are some things that you can do first.
+You can save money by following easy DIY methods to remove clogs from your plumbing system instead of hiring a plumber.
 When none of the methods work, then, by all means, get a plumber to assist.

 Why is Your Toilet Gurgling or Bubbling?